tejess/tejess.github.io/index.md

 ## Research Interests

 My current research interests are in **Speech Processing and NLP**.
 Specifically, I have been working towards creating lightweight architectures in my previous and current works on Speech Processing.
 In my work with NLP, I have focused on exploring the use of LLMs as tools.
 The following are some directions I am exploring/would love to explore:
-- **Speech:** development of foundation models, interpretability, development of efficient/new architectures for ASR and SLU
+- **Speech:** development of foundation models, development of efficient/new architectures for ASR and SLU
-- **Text:** interpretability, multi-agent frameworks, LLMs for science/social science
+- **Text:** understanding how LLMs work, LLMs for science/social science

 ## News